shubhambhimsaria/Legal-Assit-AI-Chatbot/README.md

 ## Acknowledgements

 We would like to thank the Supreme Court of India Hackathon 2024 for providing the opportunity to develop this project.
-Special thanks to our team members:

-- Shreeja Sharma
-- Shrutika Shripat
-- Vijay Kumar
-- Vishwas Dubey
-- Yash Kavaiya